karlbennett/spring-rest-example/README.md

 Or after building the project with `mvn clean package` you can run the executable war.

-    java -jar target/scratch-spring-rest-1.0-SNAPSHOT.war
+    java -jar target/example-spring-rest-1.0-SNAPSHOT.war

-This will start the server which can be accessed at [http://localhost:8080/rest/](http://localhost:8080/rest/ "scratch-spring-rest")
+This will start the server which can be accessed at [http://localhost:8080/rest/](http://localhost:8080/rest/ "example-spring-rest")

 It is also possible to carry out CRUD operations on simple users: